iter-tools/iter-tools/README.md

 ## Design principles
 #### Pay only what you eat
 This package is designed to import only what you need.
-So if you use them in the browser you don't need to load unneccessary code.
+So if you use one or more iterator you don't need to load the whole library (in the browser for example).
 ```js
 const chain = require('iter-tools/lib/chain');
 ```